-SharePoint Online: How to Change Site Owner (Primary Admin) using PowerShell?
+SharePoint Online: How to Change the Site Owner (Primary Admin) using PowerShell?

-Requirement: Change Site Owner in SharePoint Online using PowerShell
+Requirement: Change the Site Owner in SharePoint Online using PowerShell.

-How to Change Site Owner in SharePoint Online?
+How to Change the Site Owner in SharePoint Online?

-In this blog post, we are going to show you how to change the primary site owner in SharePoint Online.
-This can be useful if you need to transfer ownership of a site to someone else.
+In this blog post, we will show you how to change the primary site owner in the SharePoint site.
 We will walk you through the process step by step and show you how to change the site owner in SharePoint Online using PowerShell.
 Let’s get started!

-- Sign in to Office 365 Admin Center (https://portal.office.com/), click on “SharePoint Admin Center” link from “Admin Centers” section.
+1. Sign in to Office 365 Admin Center (https://portal.office.com/), and click on the “SharePoint Admin Center” link from the “Admin Centers” section.

-- You’ll be landing to Site Collections list in SharePoint Admin center (https://YourDomain-admin.sharepoint.com/_layouts/15/online/SiteCollections.aspx) with all site collections listed.
+2. You’ll be landing in the Site Collections list in the SharePoint Admin center (https://YourDomain-admin.sharepoint.com/_layouts/15/online/SiteCollections.aspx) with all site collections listed.

-- Enter the name for primary site collection administrator and Click on Save button once you are done with your changes.
+5. Enter the name of the primary site collection administrator and Click on the Save button once you are done with your changes.

 You can add only ONE site owner (Primary Site Collection Admin) in SharePoint Online!
-There is no secondary admin in SharePoint Online, but you can add more than one “Site collection Administrators”.
+SharePoint Online has no secondary admin, but you can add more than one “Site collection Administrator” and grant them site permissions through SharePoint site settings.

 Now, let’s see how to change the site owner in SharePoint Online using PowerShell.